proalvo/canoe-freestyle-timer/README.md

 # Timer for Canoe Freestyle
 This is the timer software for Canoe Freestyle competitions.
-The timer complies with International Canoe Federation's (ICF) Canoe Freestyle Competition Rules 2019.
+The timer complies with International Canoe Federation's (ICF) Canoe Freestyle Competition Rules 2023 for K1, C1, OC1.
+Squirt is not supported.

 Operation is very simple:
 - Press a button to start the timer which is running from 45 seconds down to 0.
 Time is shown on LED dislay.
 Piezo buzzer provides audible signal that timer is running.